-This means soprano, is the brightest sounding of the group, whereas tenor ukuleles being the largest have an extra low-end than the other two.
+This means the soprano, is the brightest sounding of the group, whereas tenor ukuleles being the largest have an extra low end than the other two.
 Lastly, concert measurement ukes are anticipated to have a tone sitting in the center.

 For additional details on all 5 of probably the most generally discovered sizes, you’ll be able to go to our dedicated guide about sizes.
 That way if you select to buy a ukulele that’s not on this record you’ll know the pros and cons of each body sort.

-Even that the sizes are actually creating the tone of the ukulele, you can make a soprano ukulele sounds fatter, and an acoustic-electric tenor ukulele sounds a bit thinner.
-In case you have a 3 band EQ on the electronics part, you will be able to do this from the uke itself.
+Even though the sizes are actually creating the tone of the ukulele, you can make a soprano ukulele sounds fatter, and an acoustic-electric tenor ukulele sounds a bit thinner.
+In case you have a 3-band EQ on the electronics part, you will be able to do this from the uke itself.